tacitknowledge/emory/README.md

 ## Usage

-Emory is run from a command line.
-Please open your terminal and go to your project work directory.
+Emory is run from the command line.
+Please open your terminal and go to your project's work directory.

 There you would need to create Emory config file `.emory` which in fact is nothing more than regular Ruby code wrapped in gem's configuration DSL.